FACTBOX-From hairdressers to beaches - Spain's plan to phase out lockdown

-Preparatory Phase 0 (May 4-11) - Hairdressers and other businesses that offer service by appointment can reopen.
+Preparatory Phase 0 - Hairdressers and other businesses that offer service by appointment reopened.

-- Restaurants can offer takeaway services. - Professional sports leagues will go back to training.
+- Restaurants offer takeaway services. - Professional sports leagues went back to training.

-- Short walks and individual sporting activities allowed.
-Phase 1 (about two weeks from May 11)
+- Short walks and individual sporting activities allowed. - Big cities such as Madrid, Barcelona and Valencia still remain at this initial stage that started on May 4.

-- All provinces that meet the requirements move to Phase 1 on May 11, except for three islands in the Canaries archipelago - La Gomera, El Hierro and La Graciosa - and the Balearic island of Formentera where Phase 1 began on May 4. - Small businesses to reopen under strict safety conditions.
+Phase 1 (from May 11) - Gatherings of up to 10 people are allowed.

+- Around 40% of Spain's total small businesses and 60% in areas under Phase 1 have reopened, according to the National Federation of Autonomous Workers. - Small businesses, including shops with an area of up to 400 square metres can reopen under strict safety conditions.
+Only two people can be inside, or just one person if it is impossible to keep a minimum distance of 2 metres.

 - Bars and restaurants can reopen their terraces with no more than 50% occupation. - Hotels and other tourist accommodation can reopen, excluding common areas.

-- Shops and other service providers must set aside preferential times for customers aged over 65 to visit. - Places of worship will also be reopened, but only to one-third of their capacity.
+- Shops and other service providers must set aside preferential times for customers aged over 65 to visit. - Places of worship are reopened, but only to one-third of their capacity.

+- Freedom of movement increases - people are allowed to travel within the same province - as long as the whole province is in Phase 1.
+Phase 2 (about two weeks from late May)

 - Some schools will reopen, though most will stay closed until September.
 Phase 3 (around the end of June)